larsrh/website/topics/crdt/06-time.md

 This is the same scenario as above, where Alice adds 2 to her set and Bob adds 3 to his.
 Before they exchange messages, the causal history of Alice is {_add_(2)}.
 For Bob, it is {_add_(3)}.
-This means that both events are concurrent, since neither history is a subset of the other.
+This means that both events are concurrent since neither history is a subset of the other.
 When Alice sends her set to Bob, his causal history is now {_add_(2), _add_(3)}.
 We also know that both _add_(3) and _add_(2) have logically happened before the join, because both are subsets of Bob's causal history at this point.